ShaunCurtis/Blazor.ExploreRendering/readme.md

 # Exploring Render Modes

 This repository is my knowledge store on the new Blazor Render Modes.
 It's organized as a collection of notes and projects.
-You need to change the StsrtUp project to run the different setups.
+You need to change the StartUp project to run the different setups.

 This is Blazor, but not as we pre Net8 developers knew it.